-The impact that rural crime is having on farming families and farm businesses across the South West is highlighted in a new NFU member survey.
+The impact of rural crime on farming families and farm businesses across East Anglia is highlighted in a new member survey released today (Friday 16 April).

-Nearly 200 members from across the region took part, with the most common crimes experienced including fly tipping, burglary, theft, hare coursing and trespass.
+Hundreds of members from our region took part in the NFU’s rural crime survey, with the most common crimes experienced including hare coursing, fly tipping, theft and burglary.

 One farmer commented: “Rural crime is like an additional tax on the business, as we have constantly spent money upgrading security.”